AnkitNigam1985/stratascratch.github.io/SQL Lectures/where-is-that-row.md

     sex      = 'male'
 ```

-We can have as many conditions `AND`ed together as we want (`AND`ed is not an English word but you will hear it a lot in the data analytics community, so please bear with us)
+We can have as many conditions and string together as many `AND` as we want.

 The behavior of `AND` is described with the following table: